What You Need To Know: Drugged Driving Car Accidents

 Prescription drugs may cause impairment on their own.
 Additionally, prescription drugs taken along with other medication and/or alcohol may cause even worse impairment.
-Talk with your medical provider about the potential side effects of your prescribed medication and what it can’t be taken with.
-Whether you are taking a newly prescribed medication or taking a higher dose of a medication prescribed to you, you must first assess how that medication affects your cognition and thinking before getting behind the wheel, especially if your prescribed medication is a controlled substance like hydrocodone or valium.
-Additionally, you want to check your prescribed medicine bottle for warnings such as “do not take with alcohol,” potential side effects, and “do not operate heavy machinery”.
-It is important to know that driving is considered operating heavy machinery.
+Talk with your medical provider about the potential side effects of your prescribed medication.
+Whether you are taking a newly prescribed medication or a higher dose, you must first assess how that medication affects your cognition before driving.
+You must do this especially if your prescribed medication is a controlled substance like hydrocodone or valium.
+Additionally, you want to check your prescribed medicine bottle for warnings.
+Watch out for phrases such as “do not take with alcohol,” potential side effects, and “do not operate heavy machinery”.
+It is important to know that the law considers driving to be operating heavy machinery.

 Recreational use of marijuana is illegal in Florida, whereas medical marijuana treatment is legal.
-That being said, driving under the influence for any reason is illegal.
-It’s still illegal for you to operate a vehicle under the influence of marijuana even if you have a medical license.
-You should consult with your medical provider about potential side effects and what you can and can’t do when taking medical marijuana before you choose to operate a vehicle.
+Yet, driving under the influence for any reason is illegal.
+It’s still illegal for you to drive under the influence of marijuana even if you have a medical license.
+You should consult with your medical provider about potential side effects.

-You probably aren’t asking yourself if the nasal spray you bought for your seasonal allergies at your local pharmacy can impair your ability to navigate on the road.
-The unfortunate truth is, commonly used over-the-counter medications, like cold and allergy medicines and sleep aids, can put drivers at risk by causing side effects such as drowsiness, nausea, and blurred vision.
-When you are taking an over-the-counter medication, it is best practice to first check the medicine bottle for warnings about potential side effects before getting behind the wheel.
+You probably aren’t asking yourself if the nasal spray you bought at your local pharmacy will affect your driving.
+To clarify, commonly used over-the-counter medications, like cold and allergy medicines, can put drivers at risk.
+Such medications can cause side effects like drowsiness, nausea, and blurred vision.
+When you take an over-the-counter medication, it’s best to check the bottle for warnings about potential side effects before driving.